ruben4447/ts-aqaVirtualMachine/docs/assembler.md

 **`<value>` IS PROCESSED**, unlike `.equ`

 Defines constant `name` with **processed** `value`.
 Assembler replaces all instances of `name` with this value.

+All constants are interpreted in instructions as indirect addressing.

+### Predefined Constants
+- `$` contains address of start of line
+- `WORD` contains byte-length of CPU word
+- `REGS` contains number of registers